SMSF Bitcoin Audit Guide

 “The software platform holds the Bitcoin.”

 In this holding model, that is not ordinarily the relevant mechanism.
-The platform provides software and coordination for multisig; it does not hold or custody the Bitcoin.
+The platform provides software and coordination for multisig; it does not hold Bitcoin in a custodial capacity for the fund in the pooled-custodian sense.
 The Bitcoin is on the Bitcoin network; the keys are held by the signers (e.g. the trustee and their delegates, and where applicable The Bitcoin Adviser as a co-signer).

 “A self-custody SMSF must have a custodian.”

 In this holding model, that is not ordinarily the relevant mechanism.
-There is no custodian.
+There is no separate pooled custodian of the fund's Bitcoin.
 The client (and the SMSF trustees) retain self-custody via multisig.
 Our role is advisory and, where agreed, co-signing; we do not take custody.
 Our Terms of Service govern the advisory and co-signing relationship, not a custody relationship.

 What auditors should not request